neurostuff/meta-analysis-book/content/tutorials.md

 Creating a new project
 ```

-She the following information for name:
+She typed the following information for name:
 ```
 Replication of: Neurobiological impact of nicotinic acetylcholine receptor agonists
 ```